RBVI/ChimeraX/docs/devel/tutorials/tutorial_read_format.rst

 - the path to an icon for files in this format (none in this example).
 - the description for the format to show to users (**XYZ format**).
 - the encoding for the file contents (**utf-8**).

+**WARNING: the Open classifier is deprecated and will be replaced by the more flexible Manager/Provider bundle_info mechanism in the future.
+This example will be updated when implementation is complete.**

 The **Open** classifier fields are: